How to Tone Your Writing in French: 3 Elements for Advanced Learners

 Have you noticed that your writing in French is missing that je ne sais quoi ?

-After all, it’s one thing to understand what someone is saying, another to be able to communicate back, and yet another to find the degree of fluency that allows you to communicate with the same facility as you would in your native language.
+After all, it’s one thing to understand what someone is saying, another to be able to communicate back, and yet another to communicate with the same facility as you would in your native language.

 Structuring a French text can be a bit off-putting for a native English speaker, because a text—in this case, we’ll talk about essays—won’t be structured the same way in French as it would be in English.